alokpatra/aws-cloudwatch/README.md

 To export the meterics to Cloudwatch from EC2, AWS EC2 would require to access to export metrics to AWS Cloudwatch.
 This can be done in 2 ways:

-### Option 1:
+###### Option 1:

 Attach a role to the Instances allowing EC2 Service access to Cloudwatch Service (Reccomended).

-### Option 2:
+###### Option 2:

 The other alternative is to export the keys to the servers.
 (Playbooks not updated for this option yet)

 I have used Option 1 which avoids the need to export keys to the server which can be a security concern.
 It is also difficult to rotate the credentials subsequently.

-## Why are these metrics required?
+## Why did I create these playbooks?
+Why use custom metrics to monitor?

-Although 'Used Memory' maybe just 30-40%, there are times when the buffered/ cached memory is held back and not released, hence depriving your applications of memory.
+Memory metrics are NOT provided by AWS CloudWatch by default and require an agent to be installed.
+I have automated the steps to install the agent and added a few features.

+The base script provided by Amazon didn’t output some metrics to be exported to CloudWatch like buffer memory and cached which didn’t give a clear picture of the about the memory.
+There were times when the free memory would indicate 1-2GB but the cached/buffer would be consuming that memory and NOT releasing it, thereby depriving your applications of memory.

+Installing the agent on each server and adding to the cron was a pain.
+Especially if you frequently create and destroy VMS.
+Why not just use Ansible to install it in one go to multiple servers?

 ## What do the playbooks exactly do?
 - Identifies the Distribution
 - Installs the pre-requisites as per th OS flavour
+- Installs the prerequisite packages based on the distribution
-- Clones the repo which is using the aws-cloud-agent script to fetch metrics from the servers.
+- Sets the cron job to fetch and export the metrics
-- Sets the cron in root user

 ## Pre-requisite installations done on the instances / servers
 The following packages are installed by the playbooks as per the distribution.